HiromitsuAraki/Methylica/README.md

 <br>

 #### Loading factor table of highly contributed regions
-The x axis is sample weights in each IC and the y axis is group categolized based on sample feature.
-Users can select another sample feature as a group defined in sample meta data.
-Boxplots can be downloaded by pressing *Download* button.
+Boxplot

 Whole list of loading factor table can be downloaded by pressing *Download* button.

 <img src="./README_files/Figures/ICtable_highLF.png" width=500x500>
 <br>

-#### Boxplots of highly contributed region
+#### Boxplot of highly contributed region
+The x axis is methylation level and the y axis is each group categolized based on sample feature.
+Users can select another sample feature as a group defined in sample meta data in .
+Boxplots can be downloaded by pressing *Download* button.

 <img src="./README_files/Figures/Boxplots_highLF.png" width=500x500>
 <br>